|27 May 2010||#1|

 | || |

 "Most phishing attacks depend on an original deception.
 If you detect that you are at the wrong URL, or that something is amiss on a page, the chase is up.
 Youíve escaped the attackers.
 In fact, the time that wary people are most wary is exactly when they first navigate to a site.
 What we donít expect is that a page weíve been looking at will change behind our backs, when we arenít looking.
-Thatíll catch us by surprise," Mr. Raskin, explains
+Thatíll catch us by surprise," Mr. Raskin, explains on his blog.

 The attack proposed by the design expert has a Web page detect when the user changes focus from it and deceptively change its appearance.
 The booby-trapped page doesn't even have to be a rogue one.
 It can be part of a legit website that has been compromised via a technique that allows code injection.

 Mozilla Expert Describes New Phishing Method - Dubs the attack "tabnabbing" - Softpedia

 |Similar help and support threads for2: Mozilla Expert Describes New Phishing Method|

 |How do I become an expert in Windows?||General Discussion|

 |Think i need some expert help with this one im stumped||PC Custom Builds and Overclocking|